Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 - BSON – mongodump archive

-The Operations window on the bottom-left side tracks the progress of your import.
+The Operations sidebar in the bottom-left hand corner of Studio 3T tracks the progress of your import.

 Automate and schedule imports as tasks

-Import Wizard integrates with Tasks and Task Scheduler, which let you save recurring imports as tasks.
-You can, of course, also run all imports immediately by clicking on Execute.
+Import Wizard integrates with Tasks and Task Scheduler so that you can save recurring imports as tasks.

 Import CSV to MongoDB (e.g. Excel)

-Open the Import Wizard.
-Then, choose CSV as the import format.
+Open the Import Wizard, select CSV as the import format, and click Configure.

 Import from clipboard

-If you already have copied data, click on Import from Clipboard and Studio 3T will automatically show a preview of the detected rows.
+If you already have copied data, click Clipboard.
+Studio 3T automatically shows a preview of the detected rows.

 Import from CSV file

-Click on the Target options tab to further configure the CSV import.
+Click the Target options tab to further configure the CSV import.

-- Insertion mode – Choose an insertion mode from the dropdown.
+- Insertion mode – Select an insertion mode from the list.

-- Trim spaces – Choose whether to trim no, leading, trailing, or all spaces.
+- Trim spaces – Choose to trim none, leading, trailing, or all spaces.

 - Don’t infer document structure – By default dots (.) in header names are interpreted as embedded documents.
 Choose this option to replace all dots with underscore (_) and make all documents flat.